 What Is Nutritional Yeast?

 Nutritional yeast is a deactivated strain of bacterial yeast, saccharomyces cerevisiae, to be exact.
 That doesn’t sound very safe, but variations of the same strand are used for brewing beer and baking bread.
 So we’re in excellent company here.

 It’s sold in flake or powdered form, and its color falls somewhere between burnt orange and bronzy yellow.
 It has a robust cheese flavor, with a bit of nuttiness.
 And, it’s loaded with B vitamins and fiber, making it a sought-after supplement for those following a purely plant-based diet.

-Non Fortified Nutritional Yeast Flakes, Whole Foods Based Protein Powder, Vegan, Gluten Free, Vitamin B Complex, Beta-glucans and All 18 Amino Acids (8 oz.)
+Non Fortified Nutritional Yeast Flakes, Whole Foods Based Protein Powder, Vegan, Gluten Free, Vitamins B, Beta-glucans, and All 18 Amino Acids (8 oz.)

 Sprinkle a bit on anything that needs some cheese flavor and a nutritional boost!

 If you’re unfamiliar with it as nutritional yeast, you might know it by its street name, “hippie dust” or “nooch.”
 Others call it brewer’s yeast, but that’s a misnomer.
 Actual brewer’s yeast is a by-product of brewing beer that grows on hops.
 It’s not exactly something you want to sprinkle on your popcorn.

 Nutritional yeast, though, grows on sugars, like blackstrap molasses.
 That doesn’t mean it contains sugars, though.
 Nope, this cheesy, flakey condiment is sugar-free, typically gluten-free, and entirely vegan!
 So, even those with food allergies or sensitivities can usually enjoy it.